RoBoT095/printnotes/README.md

 <details close>
 <summary>Tap to show/hide the see changes history</summary>

+### (Sept 19, 2024)

+Added app icons to different devices but I still need to check if they all work.
+Fixed the search and sort order buttons not updating screen when pressed, which happened when I was restructuring everything and forgot to check them.

 ### (Aug 22, 2024)

 1. Added popup when you try to close app with back button.